erwanM974/hibou_label/README.md

 In it, we restricted co-localizations to singletons in order to simplify the presentation.
 However, our approach still works when considering the more general case of co-localizations.

-On the example below is given an example of .htf file which defines a multi-trace composed of 2 components:
+On the example below is given an example of ".htf" file which defines a multi-trace composed of 2 components:
 - on the co-localization of the 2 lifelines "a" and "b", the local trace "b!m.a!m" has been logged
 - on the localization of the "c" lifeline, the local trace "c?m.c?m" has been logged